someorganicmatter/code-20210811-swapniljiwane/README.md

 # Project Overview
-This repository is an IaaC framework written in Python as well as AWS CDK.
+This repository is an IaaC framework written in Python/AWS CDK as well as AWS CloudFormation.

 It sets up a number of AWS resources to deploy a stack of
 - **`AWS SNS`**: Publishes a message with some dummy message data